Blair Castle Oldest Whisky? It's Marketing, Not Science

 Note the word “authentication” and the unambiguous language: it simply is early 19th century whisky and radiocarbon science supports it.

 To know how misleading that was required expertise in ultra-vintage whisky authentication and the intricacies of radiocarbon data.
-Even in the whisky world, there are only a handful of us with that knowledge.
-That’s probably why worldwide press coverage often treated it as fact.
+There are only a handful of us with that knowledge.
+So the global press, not knowing any better, simply accepted nonsense as fact.
 For instance, Forbes was led to report, “The liquid was subsequently tested and determined to have been distilled back in 1833, making it the oldest known scotch in existence.”

-But that’s nonsense.
+But that’s laughable.
 Carbon dating isn’t remotely that accurate.

 The truth was this: the spirit was confirmed as being made between 1650 and 1955.
 That’s it.